Tanzu-Solutions-Engineering/spring-adsb/README.md

 cd ..
 ```

+If it fails, read the README in the project's folder for ideas, or get Adam Fowler on a zoom meeting.

-Now plugin your Software Defined Radio stick - I like the ??? which you can get for $20 on amazon - And run the receiver:-
+Now plugin your Software Defined Radio stick and run the receiver:-

 ```sh
 ./runreceiver.sh